Recipe Items Setup

 Recipe is Counted:

-The Recipe is Counted: If you want to count the ending inventory for this item (this is normally done for recipes that are made in larger batch sizes where not all of the batch is utilized right away), then click the box to create a checkmark and this Recipe Item will show up on inventory count worksheets and inventory count entry screens.
+If you want to count the ending inventory for this item (this is normally done for Prep Recipes where not all of the batch is utilized right away), then click the box to create a checkmark and this Recipe Item will show up on inventory count worksheets and inventory count entry screens.
 If flagged, then additional fields will appear for the inventory category and production as shown below:

 Count Units & Count Units per Batch: A recipe item that is counted will utilize the batch size as the pack size on the Inventory Count Worksheet and the Inventory Count Entry features.
 You can also, optionally, define a Count Unit name and the number of Count Units per batch if you would like to count partial batches.